reneeluo7/Renmo/README.md

 # Renmo

-Renmo, is an application that allows you to pay and request money from your friends or any Renmo user.
+Renmo, is an application clone of Venmo, that allows you to pay and request money from your friends or any Renmo user.
 At its core, Renmo provides a social way to pay your friends when you owe them money and don't want to deal with cash.
 User can also express his/herself in each payment note.

 **Live Site:** >>>>>>[Renmo](https://renmo-app.herokuapp.com/)